 +keep in mind that the coolant tank can crack and leak coolant even in cars with the diesel engines

 On the other side the timing chain mechanism is usually fine at least up to approximately 300 000 km.
-However sometimes it can get worn even earlier-mainly the tensioners, but mostly on the petrol engines and in the 4.0l V8 diesel engine.
+However sometimes it can get worn much earlier-mainly the tensioners, but mostly on the petrol engines and on the 4.0l V8 diesel engine.
 So check for a short rattle at cold start and keep in mind that you have to remove the whole engine to change that damn chain mechanism.

 This A8 can be equipped with 2 types of automatic transmissions.